ivoa/cosmopterix/README.md

 A set of Docker containers for each of the main database platforms used in the IVOA to provide a common interface for creating and configuring test databases.

-The aim is to create a framework that makes it easy to experiment with SQL queries across all of the database platforms to see how they handle different query constructs.

-The test framework enables us to verify that any proposed changes to the ADQL grammar and syntax are in fact implementable on all of the target platforms.
+The test framework makes it easy to run the same set of SQL queries across all of the database platforms to see how they handle different query constructs.
+Enabling us to verify that it will be possible to implement proposed changes to the ADQL grammar and syntax on all of the target platforms.

 Cross platform SQL tests :
 * [OFFSET and LIMIT](../../wiki/OFFSET-and-LIMIT)